LMM095/di-workshop-02-variables-datatypes-decisions/README.md

 Run the sketch, and make notes below each of these questions:

 1. What happens?
+The program generates a rectangle that shifts position by 1 pixel.
+It starts at the position 100 on the canvas.
 2. Why?
 3. What happens if you change 1 to a larger or smaller number?
 4. Why?